Before Twilight

-Before Twilight (Jeszcze nie wieczór) is a 2008 Polish comedy film drama directed by Jacek Bławut.
+Before Twilight (Jeszcze nie wieczór) is a 2008 Polish comedy drama film directed by Jacek Bławut.

 The film is about a group of old retired theatre actors in a retirement home for actors who aim to regroup and stage Goethe's Faust.
 The film stars a number of esteemed veteran Polish actors including Irena Kwiatkowska and Roman Kłosowski, who plays Nostradamus.

 The film, produced in 2008, was featured at the 2008 Polish Feature Film Festival where it won a Silver Lion award for director Jacek Bławut and picked up several other awards.
 It was later released theatrically in Poland on 15 May 2009.

 The Gothenburg Symphony Orchestra were invited to perform part of the soundtrack.